Watsons: Operations

 Watsons Singapore Flagship Store at Ngee Ann City.

 As of 2021, there are around 8,000 stores and more than 1,500 pharmacies in 14 Asian and European markets, including mainland China, Hong Kong, Taiwan, Macau, Japan, Singapore, Thailand, Malaysia, the Philippines, Indonesia, Vietnam, Turkey, Ukraine, United Arab Emirates (UAE), Saudi Arabia and Qatar.

 A.S.
 Watson Retail, as well as the Watson chain of stores in Hong Kong, is headquartered in Watson House, Fo Tan, Hong Kong.
-An 11-story distribution centre opened in April 1983.
+An 11-storey distribution centre opened in April 1983.